 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Charlotte air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Charlotte air currently meets the WHO annual air quality guideline value

 Moderate 54 US AQI

 Moderate 51 US AQI